The Nash-Tognoli theorem over the rationals and its version for isolated singularities: Proofs of Theorems , and

-Let us recall the concepts of Nash set with monomial singularities and of Nash monomial crossings.

-\begin{definition}[{\cite[Definitions 1.1, 1.3 and p.\ 63]{BaFeRu2014}}] A set $X\subset M$ is called \emph{Nash set with monomial singularities} if it is a Nash set and, for each $x\in X$, there exist a semialgebraic open neighborhood $U$ of $x$ in $M$ and a Nash diffeomorphism $u:U\to\R^m$, where $m=\dim(M)$, such that $u(x)=0$ and $u(X\cap U)$ is equal to a union of coordinate linear varieties of $\R^m$.
-If in addition the Nash irreducible components of $X$ are Nash manifolds, then $X\subset M$ is called \emph{Nash monomial crossings}. \end{definition}
+\begin{defn}[{\cite[Def.1.1\,\&\,1.3 and p.63]{BaFeRu2014}}] A set $X\subset N$ is called \emph{Nash set with monomial singularities} if it is a Nash set and, for every $x\in X$, there exist a semialgebraic open neighborhood $U$ of $x$ in $N$ and a Nash diffeomorphism $u:U\to\R^d$, where $d=\dim(N)$, such that $u(x)=0$ and $u(X\cap U)$ is equal to a union of coordinate linear subspaces of $\R^d$.
+If in addition the Nash irreducible components of $X$ are Nash submanifolds of $N$, then $X\subset N$ is called \emph{Nash monomial crossings}. $\sqbullet$ \end{defn}